radhikabanerjea/Tic-Tac-Toe/README.md

 This game was created for the final project of Grade 12 Programming.

-The game includes a fully interactive GUI, entirely coded in Java.
+The game includes a fully interactive GUI, programmed in Java